karmicdude/neovim/README.md

 - [comment.nvim] - Smart and powerful comment plugin for Neovim
 - [twilight.nvim] - Dims inactive portions of the code you're editing using TreeSitter
 - [true-zen.nvim] - Clean and elegant distraction-free writing for Neovim
+- [neodev.nvim] - Neovim setup for init.lua and plugin development
+- [mason.nvim] - Easily install and manage LSP servers, DAP servers, linters, and formatter
+- [mason-lspconfig.nvim] - Extension to [mason.nvim] that makes it easier to use lspconfig
+- [nvim-lspconfig] - Set of configs for Neovim LSP
+- [mason-tool-installer.nvim] - Install and upgrade linters and formatters
+- [efmls-configs-nvim] - An unofficial collection of linters and formatters configured for `efm-langserver`

 ## Colorscheme